pbatard/nvBrightness/README.md

 also removed any automated/3rd-party means to control brightness in their modern drivers, such as the one they used to provide through `nvcpl.dll`...

-Since there happens to be 2 useless keys (`Scroll Lock` and `Pause|Break`) on pretty much every keyboard, that could be put to better use, I might as well control brightness with these, using the exact brightness method that the nVidia control panel uses.
+Since there are plenty of unused keyboard combinations that can be put to better use, I might as well control brightness through those, using the exact brightness method that the nVidia control panel uses.

 In short, this is software *by me, for me, for my specific hardware and workflow*, which you might also find useful for you, but which I am not planning to expand for your specific use.

 ## How it works

-1. We add a handler to intercept the `Scroll Lock` and `Pause` keys (which effectively **disables** them for any other purpose.
-As a matter of fact, the `Scroll Lock` light should no longer toggle while the software is running) to call on a function to increase or decrease the brightness.
-Alternatively, you can also select the Internet navigation keys of your keyboard (if you have them) of `Alt`-`←` and `Alt`-`→` (since these map to the same thing).
+1. By default, we register the `Win`+`Shift`+`PageUp` and `Win`+`Shift`+`PageDown` keyboard shortcuts.
+Alternatively, if you choose so, the Internet navigation keys of your keyboard and `Alt`-`←` and  `Alt`-`→` are registered.
+Also, so that we can provide a shortcut for easy display poweroff, we register `Win`+`Shift`+`End`.
 2. Just like the nVidia control panel does (though it does so somewhat indirectly in `nvxdapix.dll`'s `DesktopColorSettings::SetGammaRampEx()`) we call the **undocumented** `NvAPI_DISP_SetTargetGammaCorrection()` nVidia API with a ramp table.
-3. This ramp table is computed **exactly** like the nVidia driver computes it, according to brightness integer between `80` and `120`, with `100` being the normal brightness value (hence why there are really only 20 brightness steps between darkest and normal).
+3. This ramp table is computed **exactly** like the nVidia driver computes it, according to brightness integer between `80` and `120`, with `100` being the normal brightness value (hence why there are really only 20 brightness steps between darkest and normal with the nVidia control panel).
+Unlike nVidia however, we allow the use non-integer values, which means you can have as many steps as you want and get a much smoother experience.
 4. For good measure, and so that the nVidia driver reapplies the brightness settings on startup/change of screen, we also update the relevant `BrightnessRed`/`BrightnessGreen`/ `BrightnessBlue` registry values (Registry Keys `3538946`/`3538947`/`3538948`) under